-1. INTRODUCTION
+1. Introduction

 Bangladesh has a long history with natural disasters due to its geography and its location on the shores of the Bay of Bengal.
-Climate change models predict Bangladesh will be warmer and wetter in the future.1 This changing climate induces flood risk associated with the monsoon season each year (Gosling et al. 2011).
-It is now widely understood that climate induced increasingly repeated risks threaten to undo decades of development efforts and the costs would be mostly on developing countries impacting existing and future development (OECD, 2003; McGuigan et al., 2002; Beg et al., 2002).
-Recent literatures examine the short-run effects of natural disasters on household welfare and health outcomes (Arouri et al., 2015; Lohmann and Lechtenfeld, 2015; Silbert and Pilar Useche, 2012; Rodriguez-Oreggia et al. 2013, Lopez-Calva and Juarez, 2009).
-However, less advancement has been observed in the use of self-reported data to capture the short-run disaster-development nexus in least developed countries with high climatic risks.2 In this paper, we ask: 'what are the impacts on household income, expenditure, asset and labor market outcomes of recurrent flooding in Bangladesh?'
+Climate change models predict Bangladesh will be warmer and wetter in the future.
+This changing climate induces flood risk associated with the monsoon season each year (Gosling et al., 2011).
+It is now widely understood that climate-induced increasingly repeated risks threaten to undo decades of development efforts and the costs would be mostly on developing countries impacting existing and future development (Beg et al., 2002; McGuigan, Reynolds, & Wiedmer, 2002; OECD, 2003).
+Recent literatures examine the short-run effects of natural disasters on household welfare and health outcomes (Arouri, Nguyen, & Youssef, 2015; Lohmann & Lechtenfeld, 2015; Lopez-Calva & Ortiz-Juarez, 2009; Rodriguez-Oreggia, de la Fuente, de la Torre, Moreno, & Rodriguez, 2013; Silbert & del Pilar Useche, 2012).
+However, less advancement has been observed in the use of self-reported data to capture the short-run disaster-development nexus in least developed countries with high climatic risks.2 In this paper, we ask: "what are the impacts on household income, expenditure, asset, and labor market outcomes of recurrent flooding in Bangladesh?"

-We examine the short-run economic impacts of recurrent flooding on Bangladeshi households' surveyed in year 2010.
-In 2010 Household Income and Expenditure Survey (HIES), households answered a set of questions' on whether they were affected by flood and its likely impacts.
-This self-identification in the questionnaire could be advantageous to capture the disaster impacts on households' more precisely when compared to index-based identifications based on geographical exposure.
-However, literatures have identified shortcomings in self-reporting and various determinants of flood risk perception.3 Therefore, this paper contributes the following in the 'disaster-development' literature: first, it identifies treatment (affected) groups using two measures of disaster risk exposure - the self-reported flood hazard data and historical rainfall data based flood risk index; second, it directly compares the impacts of climate disaster (i.e. recurrent flooding) on four
+We examine the short-run economic impacts of recurrent flooding on Bangladeshi households surveyed in year 2010.
+In 2010 Household Income and Expenditure Survey (HIES), households answered a set of questions on whether they were affected by flood and its likely impacts.
+This self-identification in the questionnaire could be advantageous to capture the disaster impacts on households more precisely when compared to index-based identifications based on geographical exposure.
+However, literatures have identified shortcomings in self-reporting and various determinants of flood risk perception.3 Therefore, this paper contributes the following in the "disaster-development" literature: first, it identifies treatment (affected) groups using two measures of disaster risk exposure - the self-reported flood hazard data and historical rainfall